YonatanStrauss4/Software-Project-course/README.md

 C Projects: Standalone projects developed in C, showcasing various programming skills.
 C and Python Projects: Projects that combine C and Python, demonstrating integration techniques and hybrid development.

-This repository contains an implementation of the K-means clustering algorithm in C.
+This repository contains an implementation of the K-means clustering algorithm in C and python separately.
 K-means is a popular clustering algorithm used to partition a dataset into K distinct clusters based on feature similarity.

 Features